ktekinay/Kaju/README.md

 A missing or blank url means that the update does not apply to that platform.
 A missing boolean flag is assumed to be false.

-The "Info URL" is a site that will provide more information about a particular update.
-For example, if you offer a paid upgrade from version 5 to version 6 and want to provide more information about the new version outside of what is provided in the release notes.

-It will be up to the implementer to enforce the "Is Required" flag on the client end.
-Only the release version will have a flag since development versions are always optional.
+It will be up to the implementer to enforce the "MinimumRequiredVersion" property on the client end.
+This specifies the minimum required version that a client *must* have.
+For example, if there v.6.0.1 is a critical release and v.6.0 should not be used anymore, that field would contain "6.0.1".
+Someone using v.6.0 should be forced to quit if they choose not to update, but someone using v.6.0.2 would not be.

 ## How To Use It